 Sometimes on early morning swims I have the pool to myself for a while.
-This is as good as it gets.
+It doesn’t get much better than that (“or does it?“).

 As I swim, I think of Bach, and Daoist ritual [unbeatable Pseuds’ Corner entry—Ed.]
 Some aspects of swimming may intermittently involve the brain—like in crawl, concentrating on getting the hand shape right as it enters the water, pushes forwards, and starts to pull back; aligning the pull-back of the arm with the body, and so on.